Home / Physics / Buoyancy

 Or, Fb = 9781 kg/m2s2 x V

-The density of saltwater is even higher at 1024 kg/m3, which explains why it is easier to float.
+Saltwater’s density is even higher, at 1024 kg/m3, which explains why it is easier to float.

-Air Buoyancy: Like water, air also exerts an upward thrust on objects that fall through or suspended in it.
-The density of air is 1.225 kg/m3.
+Air Buoyancy: Like water, air exerts an upward thrust on objects that fall through or are suspended in it.
+Its density is 1.225 kg/m3.

 Buoyant Force Equation